-As schools across the country have closed due to coronavirus concerns, teachers are getting their home offices set up so they can successfully deliver remote lessons to their students.
-However, they’re realizing their computer systems need to be updated to meet the challenge.
+While schools across the country have reopened and coronavirus concerns have waned, teachers can still ensure their home offices are set up so they can successfully deliver remote lessons to their students if needed.

-Many NEA members have contacted us to find out how to use their membership benefits to get discounts on laptops.
-We’re helping teachers with that urgent request now with discounts through our Limited-Time Offers and NEA Click & Save discount shopping programs, as well as our brand-new NEA Office Depot/OfficeMax Discount Program.
+When the shutdowns first occurred, many NEA members realized their computer systems need to be updated to meet the challenge, so they contacted us to find out how to use their membership benefits to get discounts on laptops.
+We’re still helping teachers find discounts through our NEA Discount Marketplace.

 But you also need to decide what to buy to set up your new remote classroom command center at home.